The Great Lakes & St. Lawrence

 A Lake Ontario shoreline is protected for waterfowl, wildlife and the community.

 Lake Erie’s long-threatened water quality gets fresh hope with collaborative wetland restoration project.

 Conservation projects that are helping ducks and fish in the Kawartha Lakes watershed.

 A partnership on the Thames River is part of a natural infrastructure awakening.

 Program results in dramatic decline in invasive species.

 Pilot program is gaining ground in the battle against an alien giant.

-Seven of Ontario’s eight turtle species are at risk.
-The population in the province took a heavy blow 2017, but these reptiles can find refuge in Ducks Unlimited Canada projects.
+Ontario’s eight turtle species are at risk.
+The population in the province took a heavy blow in 2017, but these reptiles can find refuge in Ducks Unlimited Canada projects.